stefanvanberkum/gcnn-cut-selector/README.md

 - If you do not have Conda, you can download Anaconda or Miniconda following the instructions listed
   here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html (we used Anaconda).
-- Create a virtual environment using Python 3.9.
-- Install required packages by running the following command in your virtual
+- Create a virtual environment with all required packages by running the following
-  environment: ```conda install --channel conda-forge --file requirements.txt```.
+  command: ```conda env create -f environment.yml```
 - You can open and edit the code in any editor, we used the PyCharm IDE: https://www.jetbrains.com/pycharm/.

 ## Usage